 The Risk Function has authority to review all areas of the Company and has full, free and unrestricted access to all activities, records, property and personnel necessary to complete its work.
-The parent company CRO has direct management accountability for the Risk Function.
+The Board receives regular reports from the CRO covering material risks and concerns.
+The parent company CRO has direct management accountability for the Risk Function and is responsible for prudential regulatory risk management.